aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_tuning/1-create.md

  Identify *top* SQL queries using performance insights dashboard.

 Amazon RDS Performance Insights monitors your Amazon RDS DB instance load so that you can analyze and troubleshoot your database performance.
-To view the current performance insights dashboard, please go to the [RDS console!](https://console.aws.amazon.com/rds/) and in the navigation pane, click performance insights and choose the writer node.
+To view the current performance insights dashboard, please go to the RDS console (https://console.aws.amazon.com/rds/) and in the navigation pane, click performance insights and choose the writer node.
 You should see the console like below.
 [Image: Screenshot 2021-04-21 at 16.42.32.png]
 The dashboard is divided into 3 sections, allowing you to drill down from high level performance indicator metrics down to individual *queries*, *waits*, *users* and *hosts* generating the load.
-You can learn more about this in the [previous lab!](https://awsauroralabsmy.com/provisioned/perf-insights/).
+You can learn more about this in the previous lab (https://awsauroralabsmy.com/provisioned/perf-insights/).

 So far so good we can see wait types, wait events and the top queries but can we do more with *P.I*?
 Let’s enable additional components on the *counter metrics* and also on the *Session Activity* preferences at the bottom.
 We will also slightly change the view of *Database Load.*